Ex-boyfriend arrested in connection with SUNY student's death

 Authorities ruled her death a homicide on Saturday.

-The circumstances of what led to Anderson's death have not been revealed.
-Police suggested in an earlier statement that Tercero and Anderson may have been romantically linked.
+The circumstances of what led to Anderson's death have not been revealed, but police revealed they had an earlier relationship.

 "The victim and male student had a previous domestic/romantic relationship.
 The investigation determined that the person of interest has left the United States by international air travel flight, prior to the discovery of Haley Anderson's deceased body," police said in a statement over the weekend.